alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

    [Send this information as a PDF or in email copy](https://docs.google.com/document/d/12ak2BP39ElqpSfYp9zudllet-sRe2F9qdZwfv-707jo/edit)

-### Delivery Manager updates list of live services and closes ticket
+### Delivery Manager updates list of Billable Organisations and closes ticket

-Update the [list of live services](https://drive.google.com/drive/folders/1yYV8X7Rzj4BlAbuFPjsfupouy_1v95eG) - use the most recent version of GOV.UK PaaS usage and adoption tracker in this folder.
+Update the [list of Trial and Billable Accounts](https://drive.google.com/drive/folders/1yYV8X7Rzj4BlAbuFPjsfupouy_1v95eG) - use the most recent version of GOV.UK PaaS usage and adoption tracker in this folder.
 This is used as a rough count of the number of live services using GOV.UK PaaS - which we sometimes need to report on.

-Usually an account upgrade is conducted at an early stage of building the service, and it may take some time until the service might be considered "live".

 In these cases the org/service should be marked as "early stage" - until there is a clear indication that the service is going into production soon.